qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

    components described below are inactive.
 When on, the coordinates in each layer are projected to the coordinate reference system defined for the map canvas.
 #. **Coordinate Reference System** - this is a list of all CRS
-   supported by QGIS, including Geographic, Projected and Custom coordinate reference systems.
+   supported by |qg|, including Geographic, Projected and Custom coordinate reference systems.
 To define a CRS, select it from the list by expanding the appropriate node and selecting the CRS.
 The active CRS is preselected.
 #. **Proj4 text** - this is the CRS string used by the Proj4